Apple CEO says EU tax ruling 'total political crap': Irish Independent

 DUBLIN The European Union's imposition of a 13 billion euro ($14.5 billion) back tax bill on Apple (AAPL.O) is "total political crap", Chief Executive Tim Cook said in a newspaper interview on Thursday, and anti-U.S. bias may have played a role.

+On Tuesday, EU Competition Commissioner Margrethe Vestager questioned how anyone might think an arrangement that allowed Apple to pay a tax rate of 0.005 percent, as Apple's main Irish unit did in 2014, was fair.

+"They just picked a number from I don't know where," Cook told the Irish Independent, estimating Apple's average annual tax on its profits at 26 percent.

 Cook said he would fight closely with Ireland to overturn the ruling, which he said had "no basis in law or in fact".
+It is by far the largest anti-competition penalty imposed on a company by the EU.

 "No one did anything wrong here and we need to stand together.
-Ireland is being picked on and this is unacceptable," Cook was quoted as saying by the Irish Independent.

-Cook told the newspaper that bias against multinationals from the United States may have been a factor in the decision to impose the bill.
+Ireland is being picked on and this is unacceptable," Cook told the newspaper, adding that bias against multinationals from the United States may have been a factor in the decision to impose the bill.

 "I think that Apple was targeted here," he said.
 "And I think that (anti-U.S. sentiment) is one reason why we could have been targeted."